NGA Creative Choice Awards Categories

 Connections through Social Media

-This year, more than ever, customers needed connections to their communities and many of those connections came in virtual formats.
-Grocer reached out to their communities and shared information through innovative campaigns on social media through graphics, pictures and videos.
-Examples include Facebook, Twitter, YouTube, Pinterest, Instagram and more.
-Don’t forget to let us know how you defined success with your social media initiatives, whether it be event attendees, engagements, impressions, an increase in followers or other key performance indicators.
+It’s proven that customers need connections to their communities and many of those connections now come in virtual formats, especially after the COVID-19 pandemic.
+Grocers have reached for social media platforms year after year to engage their communities and share information through innovative campaigns on social media with creative graphics, pictures, videos and other mixed media.
+Have you utilized Facebook, LinkedIn, Twitter, YouTube, Pinterest, or Instagram?
+Let us know how you’ve defined success with your social media initiatives, whether it be event attendees, engagements, impressions, an increase in followers or other key performance indicators.

 Connections through Digital Marketing or Mobile

-The digital space understandably exploded with stay-at-home orders brought on by the need to slow the spread of COVID-19.
-How did you using the digital space to enhance your customer engagement and ensure access to essential goods and food products for your customers?
-Share with us how you’re telling your story and reaching you customers in new and creative ways in the digital space.
+The digital space understandably exploded over the past year.
+How did you use the digital space to enhance your customer engagement and ensure access to essential goods and food products for your customers?
+Share with us how you’re telling your story and reaching your customers in new and creative ways in the digital space.
 Submissions may include email campaigns, website enhancements, blogs, digital ads, texting initiatives and more.
 Campaigns focusing on social media should see category #1.

 Traditional Media – TV, Radio and Print

 Did your company utilize television, radio or print ads to communicate with your customers this year?
 Submit your original TV, radio (cannot be more than 60 seconds in length), print, billboard ads, and tell us how and why this exposure yielded positive results for your business.
 All entries in this category must have been broadcasted or published.
-Videos that were created for online platforms should be submitted in category #1.
+Videos that were created for social media platforms, such as YouTube, should be submitted in category #1.

 Grand Opening or Remodel

-Were you able to pull off a grand opening or remodel during these extraordinary times?
-Enter to boast about this incredible feat in this category.
+Have you held a grand opening or remodel?
+Enter this category to boast about this incredible feat.
 Any form of media is accepted, as long as marketing submissions support a store opening or remodel announcement.